Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Country: Nepal

-It is possible to combine trekking to the Gokyo Lake with the Everest Base Camp trek.
-Check out our 19-day Everest Base Camp Trek or the 15-day Everest Base Camp – fast paced trek.
-Also, if you have more time and wish to be more adventurous, check out the Ultimate Everest Trek.
-This involves crossing two passes: the Cho La pass (Everest Base Camp to Gokyo lake) and the Renjo La pass (from Gokyo lake to Thame).
+If you prefer more time to acclimatize, check out our 19-day Everest Base Camp Trek.
+Additionally, if you have more time and wish to be more adventurous, check out the Ultimate Everest Trek.
+This involves crossing the Cho La pass (Everest Base Camp to Gokyo lake) and the Renjo La pass (from Gokyo lake to Thame).
 Furthermore, an even more physically challenging trek is the Everest Three Passes Trek.
+This trek involves crossing the Kongma La pass (Chukkung to Lobuche) besides the Cho La pass and the Renjo La pass.
 No climbing skills are required for these treks.
 We are also happy to customize any of these treks for you.
-Click on the options tab to check out more options.

-The Gokyo Lakes Trek is a lodge trek.
+The Everest Base Camp Trek is a lodge trek.
 This means you will sleep and eat meals in local lodges along the trail.
-The quality of the lodges on this trek are quite comparable to those on the Everest Base Camp Trek.
-And quite a few of them have en suite rooms with hot showers.
+The quality of the lodges on this trek are the best among all trekking trails in Nepal.
+And several lodges on the trail have en suite rooms with hot showers.
 Meals are also quite varied with many options including rice with veggies, noodles, local breads etc. Read our article about food options on Everest treks.

-Like most treks in Nepal, the best seasons for the trekking to the Gokyo Lakes are Spring (March-May) and Autumn (October-November).
-It is also possible to do this trek in Winter months of December, January and February if you do not intend to cross the passes.
-While it will obviously be very cold (upto -20 C/, -4 F), it will be less crowded and there aren’t as many trekkers in the area.
+Like most treks in Nepal, the best seasons for the Everest Base Camp trek are Spring (March-May) and Autumn (October-November).
+Also, it is also possible to do this trek in Winter months of December, January and February if you do not intend to cross the passes.
+While it will obviously be very cold (up to -20 C/, -4 F), it will be less crowded as there aren’t as many trekkers in the area.

-The Gokyo Lakes trek is rated “STRENUOUS”.
-It is rated 4 on a rating scale from 1 (easy) to 5 (challenging).
-While the highest altitude reached is at Gokyo Ri (5,357 meters), the highest overnight elevation is at Gokyo Lakes (4,750m/15,500 feet) which is much lower than on the Everest Base Camp Trek.
-Average daily hiking times is 5 to 6 hours with one long day of around 7 hours on the day hike to the 5th lakes.
+The Fast paced Everest Base Camp trek is rated “CHALLENGING”.
+It is rated 5 on a rating scale from 1 (easy) to 5 (challenging).
+The highest altitude reached is at Kalapathar (5,545 m/19,195) and the highest overnight elevation is at Gorakshep (5,212m/17,100 feet).
+There are two acclimatization days to allow for proper acclimatization.
+Average daily hiking times is 6 hours with one long day of around 7 hours on the optional day hike to the Everest Base Camp.
 It is important to prepare for any trek in Nepal.
 Read our advice on training for treks.